A bold evolution of the action-RPG formula rooted in experimentation, cooperation, and dragon-hunting ambition.

 - Cooperative city building

-Unlike many ARPGs where co-op feels like an optional add-on, here it appears woven directly into the design philosophy.
-Party composition matters, ability synergies become meaningful, and shared progression encourages sustained group play.
+Unlike many ARPGs where co-op feels like an optional addition, here it seems integrated directly into the core design.
+Party composition matters, ability synergies become significant, and shared progression encourages ongoing group play.

-If matchmaking and stability hold up at launch, this could become a major selling point.
+If matchmaking and stability hold up at launch, this could become a key selling point.

 The Wyrmling Companion System